-- trend of rising healthcare expenses. - PERS Retirement: Contribution rates are assumed to have a 2% increase every 2 years, in line with the biennial adjustment cycle for PERS rates. - Materials and Services: An annual increase of 7%, which accounts for inflation and the growing cost of goods and services required for agency operations.
-In addition, the programmatic needs for the year were considered in this category's estimates. - Capital Projects: All planned capital projects have been thoroughly reviewed and scheduled to ensure they align with the agency's priorities and financial resources. - Inflation: A conservative annual inflation rate of 4% has been applied to account for the overall increase in prices across the economy. - Interest Earnings Rate: A 4.5% annual interest earnings rate has been assumed for all reserves which are held in the Local Government Investment Pool (LGIP).
+- trend of rising healthcare expenses. - PERS Retirement: Contribution rates are assumed to have a 2% increase every 2 years, in line with the biennial adjustment cycle for PERS rates. - Materials and Services: The programmatic needs for the year were considered in this category's estimates, with no standard default increase. - Capital Projects: All planned capital projects have been thoroughly reviewed and scheduled to ensure they align with the agency's priorities and financial resources. - Interest Earnings Rate: A 4.5% annual interest earnings rate has been assumed for all reserves which are held in the Local Government Investment Pool (LGIP).